History

 In 1968, HFSC worked with Dr. Carol Kasper (OTC) and State Senator George Moscone to establish the state’s Genetically Handicapped Persons Program (GHPP) to cover medical care for adults with hemophilia who did not have health insurance as private insurance did not cover blood products until the 1970s.
 GHPP still stands as critical insurance coverage for many of our patients.

-Currently, HFSC offers assistance in many areas such as emergency financial assistance, summer camp, family educations days and retreats, and advocacy training along with youth focused programs like our new Teen Leadership Summit.
+Currently, HFSC offers assistance in many areas such as emergency financial assistance, summer camp, family education days and retreats, and advocacy training along with youth focused programs like the Teen Leadership Summit.
 We also work to educate our community through health-focused education and resources like our informative newsletters, website, and fact sheets.
-We are a six star chapter of the National Hemophilia Foundation (highest available level), a Member Org of the Hemophilia Federation of America and a Rare Alliance Partner of Global Genes.
+We are a six star chapter of the National Bleeding Disorders Foundation (highest available level), a Member Org of the Hemophilia Federation of America, a member of the National Organization for Rare Disorders (NORD), and a Rare Alliance Partner of Global Genes.